William Henry Sheppard: Legacy

-Sheppard's efforts contributed to the contemporary debate on European colonialism and imperialism in the region, particularly among the African-American community.
+Sheppard suffered a stroke in 1926, and died on November 25, 1927, in Louisville, Kentucky.
+His efforts contributed to the contemporary debate on European colonialism and imperialism in the region, particularly among the African-American community.
 However, historians have noted that he has traditionally received little recognition for his contributions.

 Over the course of his journeys, Sheppard amassed a sizable collection of Kuba art, much of which he donated to his alma mater, Hampton University, which has his collection on display at the Hampton University Museum.
 He was possibly the first African-American collector of African art.
 This art collection was notable because it "acquired the art objects in Africa, from Africans at all levels in their society...in the context of their daily existence" and, as a whole, Kuba art is considered "one of the most highly developed of African visual art forms...."
 The collection, as a whole, is quite large; from the time of his arrival to Congo Free State in 1890 until his final departure 20 years later, in 1910, Sheppard was collecting art and artifacts from the cultures around him.

 Sheppard's collection was also useful to ethnologists of the time because the Kuba culture was not well known by the outside world, even by those well-versed with African studies.
 For example, the collection does not feature a large number of carved human figures or any figurine that could be connected to a deity of some sort.
 That could be taken as evidence that the Kuba either had no religion or had one that was not outwardly expressed through art.
 On the issue of the collection's scientific value, Jane E. Davis of the Southern Workman journal wrote that "it not only meets the requirements of the ethnologists, but those of the artist as well.
 Already it has been used by scientists to establish the origins of the culture of the Bakuba tribe."